eomii/rules_ll/docs/setup/setup.md

     nix flake init -t github:eomii/rules_ll/<version>
     ```

     The default toolchains include C++ and HIP for AMDGPU.
-If you also want to
+If you want to target
-    target NVPTX devices (Nvidia GPUs), make sure to read the [CUDA license](https://docs.nvidia.com/cuda/eula/index.html)
+    NVPTX devices (Nvidia GPUs), make sure to read the [CUDA license](https://docs.nvidia.com/cuda/eula/index.html)
     and set `unfree = true` in `flake.nix`.

     See [tags](https://github.com/eomii/rules_ll/tags) to find the most recent